 This course will explore the global literature (non-British/non-American) that developed in a variety of geographical areas following decolonization.
-Readings, writing, and discussion will focus on how these writers and their works, both fiction and nonfiction, help give voice to those cultures and nations previously marginalized through colonization.
+Readings, writing, and discussion will focus on how these writers and their works, both fiction and non-fiction, help give voice to those cultures and nations previously marginalized through colonization.
 In this context, we will examine issues and ideas that surface as these nations and peoples move from colonized to independent and seek to find ways to blend their old and new cultural experiences by expressing change, conflict, and growth through the literature that records this experience.
-(Prerequisites: ENG 102/107/110)
+(Prerequisites: ENG 102 or ENG 121 or ENG/HON 107) (Fall or Spring, when needed))